CBZ-D-velop/Ansible-Role-Labocbz-Install-PHP/README.md

 ### 2023-08-10: First Init

 * First init of this role with the bootstrap_role playbook by Lord Robin Crombez
+* Role install PHP with the package manager
+* PHP-\<version\> is installed
+* Role can handle multiple version, so the possibility to set one as default is available
+* Role create links to binary to use multiple version, as php-8.3 -v for php 8.3
+* Role handle the installation of multiple extension, defaults are basic WordPress / Symfony requirements

 ## Authors